junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 167.
 - 2007-12-04 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S14747-14748; text: CR S14747-14748)
 - 2007-12-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S14747-14748; text: CR S14747-14748)
+- 2007-12-05 — Message on Senate action sent to the House.
+- 2007-12-05 — Received in the House.
+- 2007-12-05 — Referred to the House Committee on the Judiciary.